echoloombtc/kenDevXD/README.md

 - 👯 I’m looking to collaborate on Wibucode
 - 🤔 I’m looking for help with Teacher di Youtube
 - 💬 Ask me about
-- 📫 How to reach me: Facebook "Kenn Hiroyuki"
 - ⚡ Fun fact: Entahlah men, gw gak punya fakta yang menyenangkan